apple/ml-hypersim/README.md

 `camera_keyframe_orientations.hdf5` contains an Nx3x3 array of camera orientations, where N is the number of frames in the trajectory, and each orientation is represented as a 3x3 rotation matrix that maps points to world-space from camera-space, assuming that points are stored as [x,y,z] column vectors.
 The convention in the Hypersim Dataset is that the camera's positive x-axis points right, the positive y-axis points up, and the positive z-axis points away from where the camera is looking.

 `camera_keyframe_positions.hdf5` contains an Nx3 array of camera positions, where N is the number of frames in the trajectory, and each position is stored in [x,y,z] order.
+These positions are specified in asset coordinates.

 The camera intrinsics for our images (i.e., equirectangular pinhole camera, 60 degree horizontal field-of-view, square pixels) are defined globally in `ml-hypersim/evermotion_dataset/_vray_user_params.py`.